chunmingcao/Questions/README.md

       }
   }

 ## How to keep a program keep running with minimun resource?

     sychronized(this){
       this.wait();
     }

 ## RESTful service trasaction

    debtAccountService
+   withraw
+   deposit